NEWS & VIEWS

 In CGiX, the automatic treatment of a change of status is a Transfer, shifting all units from non-reporting, to reporting, yet still maintaining that important acquisition history so that units are treated correctly.
 If you know that your client has made the deemed disposal election – again, it is only the taxpayer or their tax agent who can make that election via their tax return – then you can instead use the Exchange corporate action.

-Please contact us if you have any enquiries.
+Contact us if you have any enquiries.
 We are always happy to answer questions on CGiX, explain the tax rules or how they are processed in CGiX.
 The above is just a flavour of some that we have received this year.